Authentic Lessons for 21st Century Learning

 Give each group some graph paper and the attached Box Optimization Worksheet.
 Give students 15-20 minutes to discuss the problem, create their paper boxes, and complete the worksheets.
 Then, have groups share out the volumes they ended up with.
 Record these numbers on the board.

 Find whose box had the highest volume and have them share the processes they used to determine the size of the squares they were going to cut out of the graph paper.
-Make sure to clear up any misconceptions students might have related to the concepts here as well.
+Make sure to clear up any misconceptions that students might have related to the concepts here as well.

 Resources